tiprankstipranks

 We face intense competition in each of our business lines, and technological changes may present new and intensified challenges to our businesses.

 Our businesses operate in highly competitive environments, both domestically and overseas.
-Our principal competitors are other large multinational insurance organizations, as well as banks, investment banks and other nonbank financial institutions.
-General Insurance and Life and Retirement compete through a combination of risk acceptance criteria, product pricing, and terms and conditions.
+Our principal competitors are other property and casualty insurance organizations.
+We compete through a combination of risk acceptance criteria, product pricing, and terms and conditions.
 Reductions of our credit ratings or IFS ratings or negative publicity may make it more difficult to compete to retain existing customers and to maintain our historical levels of business with existing customers, counterparties and distribution relationships.
 A decline in our position as to any one or more of these factors could adversely affect our profitability.
 Technological advancements and innovation in the insurance industry, including those related to evolving customer preferences, the digitization of insurance products and services, data ingestion and exchange with trading partners, acceleration of automated underwriting, and use of artificial intelligence and electronic processes present competitive risks.
 Technological advancements and innovation are occurring in distribution, underwriting, recordkeeping, advisory, marketing, claims and operations at a rapid pace, and that pace may increase, particularly as companies increasingly use data analytics and technology as part of their business strategy.
 If we are unable to effectively implement these technological advancements in our business, including the use of artificial intelligence, in a way that matches or exceeds our competitors, we may suffer competitive harm as a result, which could adversely impact our reputation, results of operations and financial condition.
-For further discussion on regulatory developments with respect to emerging technologies, see – Regulation below.
-Further, additional costs may also be incurred in order to implement changes to automate procedures critical to our distribution channels in order to increase flexibility of access to our services and products.
-While we seek opportunities to leverage technological advancements and innovation for our customers' benefit, our business and results of operations could be materially and adversely affected if external technological advancements or innovation, or the regulation of technological advancements or innovation, limit our ability to retain existing business, write new business at adequate rates or on appropriate terms, render our insurance products less suitable or impact our ability to adapt or deploy current products as quickly and effectively as our competitors.
+For further discussion on regulatory developments with respect to emerging technologies, see Regulation above.
+Further, additional costs may also be incurred in order to implement changes to automate and digitize procedures critical to our distribution channels in order to increase flexibility of access to our services and products.
+While we seek opportunities to leverage technological advancements and innovation for our customers' benefit, our business and results of operations could be materially and adversely affected if external technological advancements or innovation, or the regulation of technological advancements or innovation, limit our ability to retain existing business, write new business at adequate rates or on appropriate terms, or impact our ability to adapt or deploy current products as quickly and effectively as our competitors.

 Sales & Marketing - Risk 1